Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 * **Part C: more advanced optimization parameters.**

-    a)	IS.I_thr_flag : how to  threshold the data - 1 is for thresholding pixels below IS.thr*max(I) per image I, 2 - threshold pixels         below IS.thr*background_std.
+    a)	IS.I_thr_flag : how to  threshold the data - 1 is for thresholding pixels below IS.thr times max(I) per image I, 2 - threshold pixels below IS.thr times the background std.

     b)	IS.I_thr: threshold parameter